 Currently Offered Courses

 This course provides an introduction to the theory and practice of fuzzy set qualitative comparative analysis (fsQCA).
 It is designed for students with an interest in employing fsQCA for their research.
 We review the development of this analytical approach and identify the types of research question for which fsQCA is more and less appropriate.
 Through lectures and exercises that use fsQCA software, students master key concepts underlying the methodology, including set theory, Boolean algebra, fuzzy versus crisp set analysis, principles of coding causal conditions and outcomes, and interpreting consistency and coverage metrics.
 There are no pre-requisites for the course; however, enrollment is capped, and permission of the instructor is required to enroll.
-Interested students can submit an application for the Spring 2020 quarter here.
+The next offering will be during the 2021-22 school year.

 Required core course restricted to first year E-IPER Ph.D. students.
 Research design options for causal inference in environmentally related research.
 Major philosophies of knowledge and how they relate to research objectives and design choices.
 Identification of critical elements within a broad range of research designs.
 Evaluation of the types of research questions for which different designs are suited, emphasizing fit between objectives, design, methods, and argument.
 Development of individual research design proposals, including description and justification understandable to a non-specialist.
 Enrollment limited to E-IPER students; requires permission of instructor.
 Winter quarter.